Wilton at a glance

 Fairfield County culture and more

-Wilton is situated within Fairfield County, which is Connecticut’s most populous and fastest-growing regions.
+Wilton is situated within Fairfield County, which is Connecticut’s most populous and fastest-growing region.
 It contains four of the state’s largest cities – Bridgeport, Stamford, Norwalk and Danbury.
 As a result of its size, it offers a rich, diverse culture as well as a wide range of attractions and amenities.
 There are no shortages of zoos, museums and aquariums, and other activities to enjoy leisure time outside of work.

 Weekend getaways